allenvanderlinde/grepster/documentation/mainpage.md

 Instructions
 ============

 <b>Note:</b> PuTTY must first be installed on the PC using grepster. grepster assumes PuTTY to be installed in "C:\Program Files (x86)\PuTTY\"" or the like.
-If your installation is in another location, update grepster.xml in grepster's application folder with the correct directory path.
 <br>

 Design Notes